This post was originally published in 2023 and updated in 2025.

 Here is a quick review of typical alpaca sock usage:

-The longer we own alpacas and offer products for sale, the more horror stories I hear about consumers buying fake alpaca socks.
-There are an increasing number of Amazon and Etsy sellers promoting alpaca socks that are not made from real alpaca or they are made from very little alpaca.
+The longer we own alpacas and offer products for sale, the more horror stories I hear about consumers buying fake alpaca products.
+There are an increasing number of Amazon and Etsy sellers promoting alpaca socks that are not made from real alpaca, or they are made from very little alpaca.
 This means the buyer needs to be careful and you need to purchase from credible sources.

 Here is a classic example from Amazon: